Model Combination in Risk Sharing under Ambiguity: Problem setting

 Next, we obtain an alternate representation of \eqref{eqn:MMV1} by recasting the problem as a zero-sum stochastic game (see \textcite{mataramvuraoksendal2008}).
-To do so, we introduce a family of stochastic processes $\{Z^\beta_{k,t}\}_{\kinI,t\in[0,T]}$, which we call auxiliary processes.
+To do so, we introduce a family of stochastic processes $\{Z^\beta_{k,t}\}_{\kinI,t\in[0,T]}$, which we call \textit{auxiliary processes}.
 These processes are driven by a random field $\beta$ which we call the \textit{compensator}.
+Each auxiliary process $Z_k^\beta$ may be viewed as the process version of the Radon-Nikodym derivative from $\P_k$ to a candidate probability measure $\Q_\beta$, which is parametrized by $\beta$, and reflects the effect of the reference model $\P_k$ on the insurer's problem.
+They are needed from a technical perspective to expand the state space of the problem, allowing for a time consistent solution.\footnote{By time consistent, we mean that Bellman's optimality principle may be applied to the problem (see \textcite{TimeInconsistentControlBook2021}).} We prove below that the set of probability measures induced by such processes generate the same set of measures $\Delta^2(\{\P_k\}_{k \in \cI})$ in the original problem.